smart-data-models/dataModel.Environment/ElectroMagneticObserved/doc/spec_FR.md

       x-ngsi:
         type: Property
     type:
-      description: 'It has to be ElectroMagneticObserved'
+      description: It has to be ElectroMagneticObserved
       enum:
         - ElectroMagneticObserved
       type: string